CodersSquad/ap-labs/labs/matrix-multiplication/README.md

 Final Requirements and Considerations
 ---------------------------------------
-- Use the logger that was done on [lab2.4](https://github.com/CodersSquad/ap-labs/tree/master/labs/lab2.4).
+- Use the logger that was done on [advanced-logger](https://github.com/CodersSquad/ap-labs/tree/master/labs/advanced-logger).
+- `printf` function calls are not allowed, use your logger.
 - Use the `*.c` files for implementing your code.
 - Use the `Makefile` for compilation.
 - Update `README.md` with the proper steps for building and running your code.